Note: Most of this content from 2003 is obsolete, and kept for archive purposes only.

 The wild web

 A few years after the release of the first graphic browser, people started to browse the web in large numbers.
-Developers, designers and not least managers saw the business value and started to produce web sites with attractive graphics.
+Many began to realize the amazing business possibilities and started to produce web sites with attractive graphics.
 This led to increased demand for layout features which naturally made the developers look for technical solutions.

-Amore elaborate path was to create proprietary technology as a way to make people use specific browsers supporting said technology.
+Proprietary technology was developed to make people use specific browsers.
 The teams behind Netscape Navigator and Internet Explorer invented custom techniques to attract users into their products.

-These two principles were arguably the major forces behind the commercial breakthrough and brought the internet browsing into public attention.
-Sadly, it also laid the foundation for a very shaky browsing experience that can still be felt even today.
-Getting messages such as “Internet Explorer only” or “Netscape only” is getting more uncommon for every day that passes, but it still happens.
+These principles were arguably the major forces behind the commercial breakthrough and brought the internet browsing into public attention.
+Sadly, it also laid the foundation for years of unstable browsing experiences that can still be felt today.
+Getting messages such as “Internet Explorer only” or “Netscape required” is getting more uncommon for every day that passes, but it still happens.

 Then there was light.
-One of the most important innovations arrived: Cascading Style Sheets (CSS).
+Cascading Style Sheets (CSS) was an important innovation.
 The specification for CSS1 was released in 1996 with the sequel CSS2 in 1998.
-It allowed the developer to remove all presentational attributes from the HTML code, letting HTML once more be the structural markup language it was meant to be.
+It allowed the developer to remove presentational attributes from the HTML code, letting HTML once more be the structural markup language it was meant to be.
 But CSS was not an immediate success.
 The HTML abuse had gotten a firm grip of developers, since it behaved just like the dark side of the Force: Quicker, easier, more seductive.

 What are web standards?